This post was most recently updated on August 31st, 2022.5 min read.

 Starting late 2020 (15.10.), Microsoft started completely disallowing TLS 1.0 and 1.1 for clients connecting to SharePoint Online.
 See References for more details.
 This process was partially postponed due to COVID-19, but in March/April most of the last API endpoints stopped accepting connections using these protocols.

-.NET Framework 4.5.1 uses TLS 1.0 by default, even if the platform (such as an Azure App Service) supports newer protocol versions.
+.NET Framework 4.5.1 uses TLS 1.0 by default, even if the platform (such as an Azure App Service or your IIS instance) supports newer protocol versions.

 So without some wizardry, your .NET Framework 4.5.1 application won’t be able to connect to SharePoint Online (among other things).

 But your app already knows TLS 1.2 if it’s built on .NET Framework 4.5+.
 It can use it.
 It just chooses not to (probably for backwards compatibility reasons).